-As our results show, \ToolName{} outpaces the probabilistic verification algorithms \FairSquare{}~\cite{AlbarghouthiDAntoniDrewsEtAl2017} and \SpaceScanner{}~\cite{ConverseFilieriGopinathEtAl2020}.
-Additionally, we show that \ProbBounds{} compares favourably to the \ProVeSLR{}~\cite{MarzariRoncolatoFarinelli2023} and \eProVe{}~\cite{MarzariCorsiMarchesiniEtAl2024} algorithms for \#DNN verification~\cite{MarzariCorsiCicaleseEtAl2023}, which corresponds to probabilistic verification with uniformly distributed inputs.
+As our results show, \ToolName{} (\cref{algo:overall}) outpaces the probabilistic verification algorithms \FairSquare{}~\cite{AlbarghouthiDAntoniDrewsEtAl2017} and \SpaceScanner{}~\cite{ConverseFilieriGopinathEtAl2020}.
+Additionally, we show that \ProbBounds{} (\cref{algo:bound-prob}) compares favourably to the \ProVeSLR{}~\cite{MarzariRoncolatoFarinelli2023}, \eProVe{}~\cite{MarzariCorsiMarchesiniEtAl2024}, and \PreimgApprox{}~\cite{ZhangWangKwiatkowska2024} algorithms for \#DNN verification~\cite{MarzariCorsiCicaleseEtAl2023}, which corresponds to probabilistic verification with uniformly distributed inputs.

 While no code is publicly available for \SpaceScanner{}, running \ProVeSLR{} is very computationally expensive.
-To enable a faithful comparison, we run our experiments on less powerful hardware (HW1) compared to the hardware used by~\textcite{ConverseFilieriGopinathEtAl2020,MarzariRoncolatoFarinelli2023} and compare the runtime of our algorithms to the runtimes reported by these authors.
-To obtain comparable runtimes across the experiments in this section, we run all experiments on HW1.
-The results of \FairSquare{} and \eProVe{} were similarly obtained on HW1.
-Additional experiments on more powerful hardware are contained in \cref{sec:heuristics-additional}
+To enable a faithful comparison, we run our experiments on less powerful hardware (HW1) compared to the hardware used by~\textcite{ConverseFilieriGopinathEtAl2020} and~\textcite{MarzariRoncolatoFarinelli2023} and compare the runtime of our algorithms to the runtimes reported by these authors.
+All other results reported in this paper were obtained on HW1, including the results for \FairSquare{}, \eProVe{}, and \PreimgApprox{}.

-To test the limits of \ToolName{}, we introduce a new, challenging benchmark: MiniACSIncome is based on the ACSIncome dataset~\cite{DingHardtMillerEtAl2021} and consists of datasets of varying input dimensionality, probability distributions for these datasets, and neural networks of varying sizes. \ToolName{} solves seven of eight instances in MiniACSIncome within an hour.
+To test the limits of \ToolName{}, we introduce a new, challenging benchmark: MiniACSIncome is based on the ACSIncome dataset~\cite{DingHardtMillerEtAl2021}.
+It consists of datasets of varying input dimensionality, probability distributions for these datasets, and neural networks trained on these datasets.
+Being based on real-world US census data, MiniACSIncome offers more complex input distributions with higher input dimensionality than existing probabilistic verification benchmarks. \ToolName{} solves seven of eight instances in MiniACS\-Income within an hour.